This page describes the process of applying the softer mold wax on top of a machinable wax carrier to prepare for micromachining molds.

 - Aim the coolant hose at the bottom of the tool

-- Run the job to get a flat surface on the wax mold ready for micromachining.
+- Run the remainder of the job to get a flat surface on the wax mold ready for micromachining.

 - When done, thoroughly wash down the inside of the machine with the yellow coolant hose.